-Continue the tour along Calle Alcalá until you reach the emblematic Plaza de Cibeles with the fountain and the monument to the Goddess Cibeles, the Bank of Spain, the Palacio de Buenavista, the Palacio de Linares and the Palacio de Cibeles (headquarters of the Madrid City Council) in which there is also a viewpoint to enjoy the skylight of Madrid.
+Continue the tour along Calle Alcalá until you reach the emblematic Plaza de Cibeles with the fountain and the monument to the Goddess Cibeles, the Bank of Spain, the Palacio de Buenavista, the Palacio de Linares, and the Palacio de Cibeles (headquarters of the Madrid City Council) from which there is also a viewpoint to enjoy the skylight of Madrid.

-Follow the route up Calle Alcalá until you reach the Plaza de Independencia, where the Puerta de Alcalá is located, another Madrid symbol which you cannot miss.
-Its two sides are different and it has marks on the stones due to civil war projectiles.
+Follow the route up Calle Alcalá until you reach the Plaza de Independencia, where the Puerta de Alcalá is located, another Madrid symbol that you cannot miss.
+Its two sides are different, and it has marks on the stones due to civil war projectiles.

 Cross the square and continue the day with a pleasant walk through the symbolic and representative El Retiro Park, the green lung of Madrid.
 We recommend passing by the Estanque Grande and its impressive monument to Alfonso XII.
 Of course, visit the Palacio de Cristal and go through the Jardín del Parterre.

 Towards the “Paseo del Arte” and the “Barrio de las Letras”

-Continuing straight ahead you will pass by the Casón del Buen Retiro, the building of the Royal Spanish Academy and the Church of Los Jerónimos and going down a little further you will reach the Plaza de Cánovas del Castillo, where the famous Neptune Fountain is located.
+Continuing straight ahead, you will pass by the Casón del Buen Retiro, the building of the Royal Spanish Academy, and the Church of Los Jerónimos Going down a little further, you will reach the Plaza de Cánovas del Castillo, where the famous Neptune Fountain is located.

-Continue the tour through Plaza de las Cortes, you will reach the Congress of Deputies (Congreso de los diputados) and continuing along Calle del Prado to Plaza de Santa Ana, a good place to have a drink and rest.
+Continue the tour through Plaza de las Cortes; you will reach the Congress of Deputies (Congreso de los Diputados) and continue along Calle del Prado to Plaza de Santa Ana, a good place to have a drink and rest.

 Afterwards, continue along Plaza del Ángel until you reach Plaza de Jacinto Benavente, and then go down Calle de Carretas to reach, once again, Puerta del Sol.

 A recommended rectangular route to see Madrid

-Here you have the map of the recommended route.
-It is a rectangular route, with a duration without stops, of approximately two hours .
+Here is the map of the recommended route.
+It is a rectangular route with a duration without stops of approximately two hours.